mmcilree/Tarjan-SCC/README.md

 # Tarjan-SCC
-A python implementation of Tarjan's strongly connected components algorithm.
+A Python implementation of Tarjan's strongly connected components algorithm.

+This is just to help me understand the algorithm.